canalplus/rx-player/doc/api/MultiThread/attachWorker.md

 This `attachWorker` method then returns a Promise which:

-- resolves if the WebWorker could be attached with your RxPlayer instance with success.
+- resolves if the WebWorker could be successfully attached to your RxPlayer instance.

 - rejects if the initialization step failed with an error describing the issue.
 This can happen for example if the given URL is not reachable.